World traveler Clown Tom Bolton

 Yeni Mosque interior

 Like many of the large Mosques in Istanbul, it was too big to get in a photo without an extra wide-angle lens and a bit on the dark side.
 An external flash might have helped but the one built into my camera didn’t bring much at such distances and was often not allowed in many of Istanbul’s older sites.
+I found the posted tablet interesting.
+It seems to be a weekly schedule of services.

 Near Yeni Mosque